ECON4640 – Political Economics

 - A background in econometrics equivalent to ECON3150 – Introductory Econometrics / ECON4150 – Introductory Econometrics is recommended, but the two courses could be taken during the same semester.

-- We will make use of some techniques beyond this course (e.g. instrumental variables), but an introduction will be given in the course.
+- We will make use of some techniques beyond this course (e.g. regression discontinuity designs), but an introduction will be given in the course.

 A 3-hour written school exam.